luoyiee/OpenIm-flutter/README.md

 A: The demo currently supports android and ios.

-##### 3. The debug of the android installation package can run, but the release starts with a white screen?
+##### 3. The debug of the android installation package can run, but the release starts with a
+white screen?

 A: The release package of flutter is obfuscated by default.
-You can use the command: flutter build release --no -shrink.
+You can use the command: flutter build release --no-shrink.
 If this command is invalid, you can do the following

 Add the following configuration to the release configuration configured in android/app/build.gradle